StationA/gke-logging/README.md

 1. Fork the repository
 1. Submit your patch in one commit, or a series of well-defined commits
 1. Submit your pull request and make sure you reference the issue you are addressing

+## Testing your code

+Make sure to run `poetry run ./run_tests` in the same directory that `pyproject.toml` exists in, to make sure that any changes will still build and satisfy a simple test.